sHaggYcaT/user-guide/workloads/templates/vm-creation.md

 ```

 Avaible in the each OpenShift/Kubevirt compute nodes.

-## WebUI
-Kubevirt project has [the official UI](https://github.com/kubevirt/web-ui).
-This UI supports creation VM using templates and templates features - flavors and workload profiles.
-To create VM from template, choose WorkLoads in the left panel >> press to the "Create Virtual Machine" blue button >> choose "Create from Wizzard".
-Next, you have to see "Create Virtual Machine" window

 ## common-templates
 There is the [common-templates subproject](https://github.com/kubevirt/common-templates/) subproject.
 It provides official prepaired and useful templates.
 [Additional doc available](/workloads/templates/common-templates.md)